 If selected students participate in the distance learning coursework and complete the Summer Academy program, school districts will be encouraged to grant a science elective credit towards graduation.
 The final decision regarding any credit rests with the student’s school system.

 Students may receive up to four college credits, at no cost to them, from Thomas Nelson Community College depending upon their successful completion of the online course and Summer Academy program.
-Students must register for this credit during the VASTS application period.
+Students must register for this credit during the VASTS application period and cannot register for credit once the course has begun.
 Instructions will be provided after a student begins their application.

-● Online Course: MECH 100 Introduction to Engineering Technology– 2.0 credits
+● Online Course: MEC 195 Special Topics in Engineering Technology– 2.0 credits

-● Summer Academy: MECH 297 Cooperative Education in Mechanical Engineering Technology – 2.0 credits.
+● Summer Academy: MEC 297 Cooperative Education in Mechanical Engineering Technology – 2.0 credits.

 Students are grouped into five teams; Mission Integration, Mission Transit, Human Factors, Science and Surface Operations, and Strategic Communications.
 Teams work collaboratively to design a feasible human mission to Mars.
 At the end of the week at NASA Langley Research Center they present details of their mission to NASA scientists, engineers, and technologists in addition to aerospace industry representatives during a Mission Design Review Panel and then to NASA administrators, state legislators, parents, and other VIPs at the Closing Ceremony.